wiktorw3/wpinkwart-website/content/about.md

 ## Music:
 ---
 Outside of law and tech, music is my creative escape.
-Crafting songs and producing tracks for Departament Magii on Spotify is how I explore another side of creativity, distinct from my professional life.
+I write and produce songs that you can find under the name **Departament Magii** on Spotify.

 ## What to expect?
 ---